danchoi/soywiki/README.markdown

 buffers, and open an additional Vim window for editing an essay, chapter, or paper.
-Throw in a bunch of Vim abbreviations (`:help abbreviations`), a large monitor, and a teapot, and you'll have your paper, essay, book, or screenplay written faster, sooner, and better.
+Throw in a bunch of Vim abbreviations (`:help abbreviations`), a large monitor, and a teapot, and you'll have your paper, essay, book, or screenplay written in record time.

 You don't need to shell out $$ for tools like [Scrivener][scriv] if you appreciate how much more powerful Vim is for editing and navigating